haoliutj/few-shot-with-triplet-networks/README.md

-# This work is to reproduce the results of "Few-Shot Text Classification with Triplet Networks, Data Augmentation, and Curriculum Learning"
+## This work is to reproduce the results of paper "Few-Shot Text Classification with Triplet Networks, Data Augmentation, and Curriculum Learning"